 Quick start

-3. Use waste percent only if you want weight after adding extra volume.
+- Use waste percent only when you want the weight after adding an ordering cushion.

 Best uses

-• Estimate concrete weight for hauling or disposal planning.
+- Estimate concrete weight for hauling, disposal, or trailer planning.

-• Convert cubic yards into pounds and tons.
+- Convert cubic yards into pounds and US tons.

 What this calculator is solving

-The Concrete Weight Calculator converts cubic yards into cubic feet, multiplies by density, and converts pounds into US tons.
-It is helpful for rough hauling, disposal, and planning checks.
+The Concrete Weight Calculator converts cubic yards into cubic feet, multiplies by the density you enter, and converts pounds into US tons.
+It is helpful for hauling, disposal, trailer, and rough planning checks when you already know the concrete volume.

 The formula in plain language

-In plain language: The calculator converts cubic yards to cubic feet, applies the waste allowance, multiplies by density in pounds per cubic foot, and converts pounds to US tons.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator multiplies cubic yards by 27 to get cubic feet, applies waste, multiplies adjusted cubic feet by density in pounds per cubic foot, and divides pounds by 2,000 to get US tons.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-• Cubic feet shows the converted volume used in the weight formula.
+- Cubic feet shows the adjusted volume used in the weight formula.

 Common mistakes to avoid